 Use your social media to educate others about type 1 and type 2 diabetes.
 Share one of IDF’s visual infographics, or ADA’s statistics.

-Join the JDRF and American Diabetes Association (ADA) in one of their walks (held nationwide) to fundraise for diabetes, education, research and advocacy.
+Join the JDRF and American Diabetes Association (ADA) in one of their walks, held nationwide, to fundraise for diabetes education, research, and advocacy.
 Register to join your local JDRF One Walk or ADA Step Out: Walk to Stop Diabetes.
-If you can’t attend in person, you can also sign up as a “virtual walker” to show your support.
-Here at Medtronic, we had a blast at the JDRF One Walk in San Antonio and Los Angeles in October, and are excited for the upcoming ADA Step Out: Walk to Stop Diabetes events.
+If you can’t attend in person, you can also sign up as a virtual walker to show your support.
+Here at Medtronic, we had a blast at the JDRF One Walk in San Antonio and Los Angeles and are excited for the upcoming ADA Step Out: Walk to Stop Diabetes events.

 10. And there’s more!

 For an ever-growing list of new and creative activities, visit Project Blue November.

 Have something new to add to the list?
 Share with us how you plan to raise awareness this November!

 *Challenge must be performed in safe environment.
 Children should be supervised.

 , World Diabetes Day